logsearch/logsearch-shipper-boshrelease/README.md

           type: "nginx_error"

 The third configuration source is overrides.
-If you are using an upstream release and need to change some fields they specify, you can use the `plugin.logs._overrides` property.
+If you are using an upstream release and need to change some fields they specify, you can use the `logsearch.logs._overrides` property.
 As an example, if your filters rely on a different type name for nginx logs, you might put the following in your manifest:

     files: